-- Firm means (a) A sole practitioner, partnership, corporation or other entity of professional accountants: - (b) An entity that controls such parties, through ownership, management or other means:

-- (c) An entity controlled by such parties, through ownership, management or other means; or - (d) An Auditor-General's office or department.
+- Firm means (a) A sole practitioner, partnership, corporation or other entity of professional accountants; - (b) An entity that controls such parties, through ownership, management or other means; - (c) An entity controlled by such parties, through ownership, management or other means; or - (d) An Auditor-General's office or department.

-In-House Service Provider means any individual or entity that the Member or the Member's Employer individually or collectively with other parties controls or who is employed by the Member or the Member's Employer.
+In-House Service Provider means any individual or entity that a Member in Public Practice individually or collectively with other parties controls or who is employed by the Member.